 - Sanctioning applications should be submitted at least 6 months prior to the event.
 We will consider shorter time lines if necessary.

-- Championship bids for calendar year 2011 were due September 1, 2010.
+- Championship bids for a calendar year are due by September 1 of the year preceding the proposed championship.
 Note that a bid on a championship can be made after the sanctioning application has been submitted; they do not need to be submitted at the same time.

-- Fill out the form and e-mail it to the Chair of the Rogaine Committee (currently barb [dot] bryant [at] gmail [dot] com).
+- Fill out the form and e-mail it to the Chair of the Rogaine Committee (currently Bud Laird, bnclaird [at] yahoo [dot] com).
 Incomplete forms, including those missing the safety plan, will be returned.

 - Clean bids should then go to the committee within 3 days of their receipt by the Rogaine Committee chair.
 The committee will then vote for the next 2 weeks or so.
 Expect the total process to take about 3 to 4 weeks from submission.